 OU football: Taking a look at the Big 12's newest members

 Jul.
-4—Saturday made it official, but July 12 and 13 will offer the first glimpse of a new reality — the Big 12 conference is expanding.
+7—Saturday made it official, but July 12 and 13 will offer the first glimpse of a new reality — the Big 12 conference is expanding.

 There will be plenty of discussion surrounding Oklahoma and Texas' last Big 12 media days next week, but BYU, Cincinnati, Houston and UCF will each also have their moment in the spotlight as the conference's newest members.
 The Sooners will get the chance to see three of those four teams (BYU, Cincinnati and UCF) in their final season before moving to the SEC.